ChrisTian206/ChrisTian206/README.md

 2. **React Advancement**: Advancing my skills in React by working on personal projects and exploring advanced concepts.

 3. **Learning Django**: Actively learning and experimenting with Django.
+Check out my [<a href= "https://github.com/ChrisTian206/DjangoReact-eCom">Online Shop</a>] project that tracks my learning!
 ### 📫 Let's Connect

 Feel free to reach out to me or connect on social media: